true-async/php-true-async-rfc/basic.md

 This **RFC** also assumes functionality expansion using **SharedMemory**, specifically designed shared memory objects, through a separate API that is not part of this **RFC**.

+#### Preemptive Multitasking

+**PHP** allows for the implementation of forced coroutine suspension, which can be used in a preemptive multitasking algorithm.

+This capability is particularly implemented in **Swoole**.
+However, the current **RFC** rejects **preemptive multitasking** due to the unpredictable behavior of code during context switches.

+A coroutine can lose control literally at any PHP opcode, which can significantly affect the outcome and contradict the programmer's expectations.
+Writing code that can lose control at any moment is a complex domain where PHP does not seem like an adequate tool.

+This **RFC** considers a scenario where a coroutine is abruptly stopped only in one case: if the **Scheduler** implements a runtime control mechanism similar to `max_execution_time`.

+Please see [Maximum activity interval](#maximum-activity-interval) for more information.

 ### Namespace

 All functions, classes, and constants defined in this **RFC** are located in the `Async` namespace.